KoKoLates/ddrive-robot-notes/README.md

   <img src="./assets/square.gif" alt="square" width="236" />
 </div>

-Besides, you can also tuning the parameters of controller right on the main file directly, and observe the difference of behavior under different parameters.
-It could also help you tuning a proper parameter for the controller.
+Parameters for the controllers can be modified directly in the main file.
+This allows you to observe how different parameters affect robot behavior in real time, which helps in fine-tuning the control settings.
+Here, two parameters of PID controller have been applied, and the difference of behavior could be direcly observe through the simulation

 <div align="center">
   <img src="./assets/param1.gif" alt="param1" width="235" />